human-conditions/yodrew.github.io-original/_pages/freedom.md

 navnext:
 ---

-_a natural political strategy based on the biological origin of power_
+_a new political strategy based on the biological origin of power_
 ---in four iterations

 #### Darkness and Politics